-Instruments in four-wire or Ex-d-ia version are designed for use in an industrial environment.
+Instruments with plastic housing are designed for use in an industrial environment.
 Nevertheless, electromagnetic interference from electrical conductors and radiated emissions must be taken into account, as is usual with class A instruments according to EN 61326-1.
 If the instrument is used in a different environment, the electromagnetic compatibility to other instruments must be ensured by suitable measures.